 I saw the New Year in in Copenhagen and it was pretty special.
 Copenhagen has been on my travel bucket list for so long.
 The last time I’d been to Copenhagen airport was when I was on a stopover from Finland and I had a mini life break down after losing my connecting flight ticket.

 But it hadn’t all been bad.
-The airport actually had a Starbucks (Finland didn’t) and a Whsmiths, so I knew I wanted to go back without a doubt.
+The airport actually had a Starbucks (Finland didn’t) and a Whsmiths, so there’s that.

 #1.
 Tivoli Gardens